eslint/eslint/docs/rules/func-style.md

 # Enforce Function Style

 There are two ways of defining functions in JavaScript: function declarations and function expressions.
-Expressions have the `function` keyword first, followed by a name, followed by its arguments and the function body, such as:
+Declarations have the `function` keyword first, followed by a name, followed by its arguments and the function body, such as:

 ```js
 function doSomething() {